- Statements: In simple sentences, the verb typically comes after the subject. Example: Je parle français (I speak French).

 - Penser vs. Croire: to think, to believe

-A comprehensive guide on the difference between the French verbs "penser" and "croire," including usage, meaning, and example sentences.
+The difference between the French verbs penser and croire, including their meanings, usage, and examples.

 - Sentir vs. Se sentir: to feel